sel4-cap/dev-kit-doc/seL4-doc/src/uboot_driver_library.md

 Users of the library should be aware of its limitations, and potential workarounds for those limitations.

 1. **Thread safety**: The library is not thread safe; as such it is the responsibility of the user to serialise access to any single instance of the library.
 Note, however, that multiple instances of the library may be used.
-For example, two instances of the library could be used concurrently, each held within separate CAmkES components.
-IF multiple instances of the library are used, it is the responsibility of the user to ensure that each instance is using disjoint devices, i.e. two instances of the library would not both be able to access the same USB device; however, it should be possible for one instance to access an Ethernet device whilst a second instance accesses a USB device (see the [case study application](case_study_intro.md) for an example of this).
+For example, two instances of the library could be used concurrently, each held within separate CAmkES components/ Microkit protection domains.
+If multiple instances of the library are used, it is the responsibility of the user to ensure that each instance is using disjoint devices, i.e. two instances of the library would not both be able to access the same USB device; however, it should be possible for one instance to access an Ethernet device whilst a second instance accesses a USB device (see the [case study application](case_study_intro.md) for an example of this).

 2. **Performance**: Do not expect great performance from the library.
 The underlying U-Boot drivers have tended to prioritise simplicity over performance; for example the SPI driver for the Avnet MaaXBoard does not support the use of DMA transfers even though the underlying device can perform DMA transfers.
 Additionally, the library wrapper adds additional layers of address translations and data copying (e.g. in its support of memory mapped IO and DMA) as part of the trade-off for minimising changes necessary to the U-Boot drivers.